By Dr Bilal Shirazi | 27 Sep 2022

 To improve your heart health, make the following specific changes to your diet:

-• Cut down on salt in your diet.
-Look out for the salt content of processed foods and even in products like pasta sauces.
-Choose reduced salt options if possible.
-You should also limit how much salt you use in your cooking and add to meals.
+• Cut down on salt.
+Look out for the salt content of processed foods and even in products like pasta sauces, and choose reduced salt options if possible.
+You should also limit how much salt you use in cooking and add to meals.

 • Do the same thing with sugar.
 High sugar intake can lead to many health problems, and heart issues might only be the tip of the iceberg.
 If you love sweet foods, try fruit with yoghurt as a substitute for cakes and sweets.